melbo911/xtransduce/README.md

 	YouTube:  https://youtube.com/channel/UCISdHdJIundC-OSVAEPzQIQ

-# the output line is supposed to feed a subwoofer amp which drives the transducer
+# The output line (3.5mm jack) is supposed to feed a subwoofer amp which drives the transducer

 Examples: